The Solar Tax Credit In Fort Lauderdale

 Solar energy is widely advocated by the federal government.
 As one of the most effective tools against climate change, the federal government—as well as some state and local governments—offer tax credits for homeowners who install solar in their homes.

-The Investment Tax Credit (ITC) is equal to 26% of the total cost of your solar installation—minus any cash rebates.
+The Investment Tax Credit (ITC) is equal to 26% of the total cost of your solar installation—minus any rebates.

 FUN FACT: Some states, like Florida and Arizona, also exempt solar installations from sales tax!